nehart/mkPDF/contribution.md

 ## Clone the Repository

-In order to work on the `mkPDF` image, it is first necessary to clone this repository.
+In order to work on the `mkPDF` project, it is first necessary to clone this repository.

 ```text
 git pull git@gitlab.ans.co.at:templates/mkpdf.git